Lars von Trier: 2003–2008: USA: Land of Opportunities trilogy and other works

-In 2006, von Trier released the Danish-language comedy film, The Boss of It All, which was shot using an experimental process he named Automavision, involving the director choosing the best possible fixed camera position, then allowing a computer to randomly choose when to tilt, pan, or zoom.
-He followed this with an autobiographical film, The Early Years: Erik Nietzsche Part 1 in 2007, which von Trier wrote and Jacob Thuesen directed, a film that tells the story of von Trier's years as a student at the National Film School of Denmark.
-It stars Jonatan Spang as von Trier's alter ego, called "Erik Nietzsche", and is narrated by von Trier himself, with all main characters being based on real people from the Danish film industry.
+In 2006, Trier released the Danish-language comedy film, The Boss of It All, which was shot using an experimental process he named Automavision, involving the director choosing the best possible fixed camera position, then allowing a computer to randomly choose when to tilt, pan, or zoom.
+He followed this with a semi-autobiographical film, The Early Years: Erik Nietzsche Part 1 in 2007, which Trier wrote and Jacob Thuesen directed.
+The film tells the story of Trier's years as a student at the National Film School of Denmark.
+It stars Jonatan Spang as Trier's alter ego Erik Nietzsche and is narrated by Trier himself, with all main characters being based on real people from the Danish film industry.
 The thinly veiled portrayals include Jens Albinus as director Nils Malmros, Dejan Čukić as screenwriter Mogens Rukov, and Søren Pilmark.

 2009–2014: Depression trilogy

 The Depression trilogy consists of Antichrist, Melancholia, and Nymphomaniac.
 The three films star Charlotte Gainsbourg, and deal with characters who suffer depression or grief in different ways.
 This trilogy is said to represent the depression that Trier himself experiences.

 Antichrist follows "a grieving couple who retreat to their cabin in the woods, hoping a return to Eden will repair their broken hearts and troubled marriage; but nature takes its course and things go from bad to worse".
 The film stars Willem Dafoe and Gainsbourg.
 It premiered in competition at the 2009 Cannes Film Festival, where the festival's jury honoured the movie by giving the Best Actress award to Gainsbourg.

 Melancholia, released in 2011, is an apocalyptic drama about two depressive sisters played by Kirsten Dunst and Gainsbourg, the former of whom marries just before a rogue planet is about to collide with Earth.
 The film was in competition at the 2011 Cannes Film Festival, where it won the Best Actress award for Dunst.